AI & Learning

 Increasing use of AI by students is genuinely cause for concern.
 According to the Pew Research Center, more than half of American teens now use AI chatbots for schoolwork, and a majority say AI-assisted cheating is a regular occurrence at their school—and the tools are only getting better.

 In a study of nearly 1,000 high school math students, researchers at the University of Pennsylvania’s Wharton School found that students who used ChatGPT during practice solved more problems correctly—but scored 17% worse on the test when AI was taken away.
-The practice sessions felt productive, but in reality they did not increase mastery.
+The practice sessions felt productive, but in reality, they did not increase mastery.

 The solution isn’t to pretend AI doesn’t exist